xavidop/genkitx-github/README.md

 ## Supported models

-This plugin supports all currently available **Chat/Completion** and **Embeddings** models from Github Models.
+This plugin supports all currently available **Chat/Completion** and **Embeddings** models from GitHub Models.
 This plugin supports image input and multimodal models.

 Still in progress:
 1. Support for image output models